programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 ## Endnotes

+[^1]: For a survey of such use, up to 2021 and across the humanities more broadly, see Fudie Zhao, "A Systematic Review of Wikidata in Digital Humanities Projects," *Digital Scholarship in the Humanities* 38, no. 2 (2023): 852–74, [https://doi.org/10.1093/llc/fqac083](https://doi.org/10.1093/llc/fqac083).
+[^2]: This approach is described in Marten Düring et al., "Transparent Generosity.
+Introducing the Impresso Interface for the Exploration of Semantically Enriched Historical Newspapers," *Historical Methods: A Journal of Quantitative and Interdisciplinary History*, 57, no. 1 (2024): 31. [https://doi.org/10.1080/01615440.2024.2344004](https://doi.org/10.1080/01615440.2024.2344004).
-[^1]: Take, for example, this line from Blaney's 2017 lesson: "Unfortunately I can’t find anything that describes the relationship between a teacher and a pupil in the Music Ontology.
+[^3]: Take, for example, this line from Blaney's 2017 lesson: "Unfortunately I can’t find anything that describes the relationship between a teacher and a pupil in the Music Ontology.
 But the ontology is published openly, so I can use it to describe other features of music and then create my own extension."
 With Wikidata, it is no longer necessary to create such extensions, because its ontology is already quite thoroughly realized.
 To take Blaney's example, [the item page for Moriz Rosenthal](https://www.wikidata.org/wiki/Q213772) shows that he was a "student of"[P1066](https://www.wikidata.org/wiki/Property:P1066) Franz Liszt, and that Charles Rosen was his "student"[P802](https://www.wikidata.org/wiki/Property:P802).
-[^2]: Roy Rosenzweig, "Can History Be Open Source?
-Wikipedia and the Future of the Past." *Journal of American History* 93, no. 1 (2006): 117–46. [https://doi.org/10.2307/4486062](https://doi.org/10.2307/4486062).
-[^3]: For a survey of such use, up to 2021 and across the humanities more broadly, see Fudie Zhao, "A Systematic Review of Wikidata in Digital Humanities Projects," *Digital Scholarship in the Humanities* 38, no. 2 (2023): 852–74, [https://doi.org/10.1093/llc/fqac083](https://doi.org/10.1093/llc/fqac083).
-[^4]: This approach is described in Marten Düring et al., "Transparent Generosity.
-Introducing the Impresso Interface for the Exploration of Semantically Enriched Historical Newspapers," *Historical Methods: A Journal of Quantitative and Interdisciplinary History*, 57, no. 1 (2024): 31. [https://doi.org/10.1080/01615440.2024.2344004](https://doi.org/10.1080/01615440.2024.2344004).
 [^5]: As mentioned earlier, Wikidata is one of the world's great disambiguation resources.
 We can easily distinguish [Q16889133](https://www.wikidata.org/wiki/Q16889133) from [Q187588](https://www.wikidata.org/wiki/Q187588), or [Q37517](https://www.wikidata.org/wiki/Q37517) or [Q18204](https://www.wikidata.org/wiki/Q18204) or [Q217594](https://www.wikidata.org/wiki/Q217594).
 [^6]: The reason for this quirk is straightforward: at the time of writing, "President of the United States" ([Q11696](https://www.wikidata.org/wiki/Q11696)) is defined as "instance of"([P31](https://www.wikidata.org/wiki/Property:P31)) rather than "subclass of"([P279](https://www.wikidata.org/wiki/Property:P279)) "head of state"([Q48352](https://www.wikidata.org/wiki/Q48352)) and "head of government"([Q2285706](https://www.wikidata.org/wiki/Q2285706)).
 These statements differ from the way most heads of state are described in Wikidata--and may have been changed by the time you read this.
 [^7]: SPARQL is [introduced in another (currently retired) Programming Historian lesson](https://programminghistorian.org/en/lessons/retired/graph-databases-and-SPARQL).